eriksalsborn/GraphQL-News-Hub/README.md

 ## Docker with Kubernetes:

-(If you are running minkube with the docker driver, run:
+(If you are running minikube with the docker driver, run:

   ```bash
   eval $(minikube docker-env)